Sonic Books Page 2 - Modern Sonic Books

 That aside, it really is still a great book to have.

-You've probably seen the art of her around, she's basically Who Frame Roger Rabbit's "Jessica Rabbit" but with yellow instead of red hair.
+You've probably seen the art of her around, she's basically Who Frame Roger Rabbit's "Jessica Rabbit" but with yellow instead of red hair so as not to infringe copyright but still "have that character because we like it".
 She's named "Madonna" because....the America-hating "edgy" singer at the same time was super popular and they basically wanted that exact person to be "Sonic's girlfriend" in the game.
 So yes a stolen badly drawn celebrity is making out with little silly cartoon old Sonic.
 (Evidenced by 'kiss mark' all over face) She's regarded as one of the few 100% Mistake things that hide in Sonic's past & never ended up happening.
 (Thankfully) Emo-Bangs Shadow is silly and bad, but he's not next-level bad like she was going to be.